crsl4/phylogenetics-class/lecture-notes/lecture3.md

 - Install [git](https://happygitwithr.com/install-git.html)
 - Configuration of git [here](https://happygitwithr.com/hello-git.html)

-{: .highlight }
+{: .new-title }
+> Stop and check
+>
-Stop and check: Do you know how to open the terminal?
+> Do you know how to open the terminal?
 Do you get an actual path (folder location) when you type `which git` in the terminal?

-{: .note }
+>
-If you are a windows user, you might need a bit more one-on-one help, so it is ok to chat more after class
+> If you are a windows user, you might need a bit more one-on-one help, so it is ok to chat more after class

 ### 4.3 Now, you want to start your project: git basics